RBGKew/bioinfo-utils/docs/machines/Boletus.md

 ## Specific notes for this machine

-Put any notes specific to this machine here.
+(Put any notes specific to this machine here.)

+**Student-preference machine**: This machine is primarily indended for MSc students' projects.
+In all cases they are assumed to have priority in job scheduling - please check before running long or CPU- or memory-intensive analyses.